fcherqui/Mind4stormwater/Testing-platform/README.md

 # Platform to assess the performance of low-cost sensors dedicated to water level monitoring

+# Processing needed
+You need to install and run the Processing software (available here : https://processing.org/) with the Arduino board connected via USB (and Arduino IDE closed to free the serial connection).

 # Description
 The development of new low-cost monitoring system requires extensive testing of potential sensors.
 Testing means:
 - assessing the performance of the sensor: precision, accuracy, range of utilisation,